Ajsingh1997/Music_database_Project/README.md

 •	Relational Database Management Systems (RDBMS)
 •	Data Analysis with SQL Queries
 Conclusion: This project demonstrates the use of SQL in managing and analyzing a music database.
 By executing the provided queries, one can extract meaningful insights regarding sales, customer behavior, and employee roles.
 This project is ideal for those interested in SQL-based data analysis and database management.
-GitHub Repository: To make this project publicly accessible, upload the SQL file along with this description to your GitHub repository.
-Be sure to include a README file for further explanations and usage instructions.